various UI failures when running under Wayland

 I suppose soon it can be bumped even higher. (once debian stable is released)

-#10 Updated by Dan Torop over 2 years ago
+#10 Updated by Dan Torop about 3 years ago

 Still working, but committed code to